oobabooga/text-generation-webui/Extensions.md

 ## Creating an extension

-In order to create an extension, create a folder under `extensions` and put a file named `script.py` in there.
+In order to create an extension, create a folder under `extensions` and put a file named `script.py` in that folder.
+For instance, `extensions/my_extension`.

 ## Extension functions